-As of December 31, 2013, we had \$6.6 billion of total debt outstanding on a consolidated basis (before debt discounts and debt premiums).
-We incur significant interest expense relating to the assets at the Sabine Pass LNG terminal, and we anticipate needing to incur substantial additional debt and issue equity to finance the construction of Trains 5 and 6 of the Liquefaction Project.
-Our ability to fund our capital expenditures and refinance our indebtedness will depend on our ability to access capital markets.
-Furthermore, our costs could increase or future borrowings or equity offerings may be unavailable to us or unsuccessful, which could cause us to be unable to pay or refinance our indebtedness or to fund our other liquidity needs.
+As of December 31, 2014, we had \$9.0 billion of total debt outstanding on a consolidated basis (before debt discounts and debt premiums).
+We incur, and will incur, significant interest expense relating to the assets at the Sabine Pass LNG terminal and we anticipate needing to incur substantial additional debt and issue equity to finance the construction of Train 5 and Train 6 of the Liquefaction Project.
+Our ability to fund our capital expenditures and refinance our indebtedness will depend on our ability to access additional project financing as well as the debt and equity capital markets.
+Furthermore, our financing costs could increase or future borrowings or equity offerings may be unavailable to us or unsuccessful, which could cause us to be unable to pay or refinance our indebtedness or to fund our other liquidity needs.